 - 12 oz. canned tomatoes with chiles Rotel

 - 2 C. Long grain white rice

 - 4 Tbs.
 Oil

 - Adjust rack to middle position and preheat oven to 350 degrees Farenheit

 - Process canned tomatoes (Rotel), onion, and garlic in blender until pureed smooth.
 Add enough veggie broth to yield 4 cups of total liquid.

 - Place rice in a fine mesh strainer and rinse under cold running water until water runs clear – about 1 1/2 minutes.
 Shake rice vigorously to remove excess water.
 (This step removes the starch from the rice so it won’t be sticky.)

 - Heat oil in a Dutch oven or oven-safe frying pan with tight fitting lid over low-medium heat for about 2 minutes (while you rinse rice).
-Drop a few rice grains in; if the sizzle, it’s ready.
-Add rice and fry stirring until rice is light golden, about 6-8 minutes.
+Drop a few rice grains in; if it sizzles, it’s ready.
+Add rice and saute' stirring until rice is light golden, about 6-8 minutes.
 (Be careful that the oil doesn’t get too hot too fast or the oil will splatter.)

 - Stir in pureed mixture, and salt.
 Increase heat to medium high and bring to a boil.